gpetho/preverb/Grashchenkov.md

 An important result of this section for further discussion was our proposed approach to SFs as projections containing the _res_ head, analogous to statives in languages with "verbal" adjectives.
 We will elaborate on this idea later in this chapter, as well as in Chapter 3.

-(229) [There is no (229) example label in the Russian text, this seems to be a formatting artifact.
-I will proceed with 2.3. and the subsequent examples.]

 ## 2.3.
 Secondary Predication: Depictives and Resultatives vs. Appositives-Dislocated Elements

 Below, we will discuss some types of regular adjective usages that fall outside the scope of attributive and predicative functions (and are not related to comparative uses).
 We will first address cases of secondary predication, which include depictives and resultatives, and then discuss appositives-dislocated elements.